hairen/hairen.github.io/AWS_CSAA/README.md

     + ELB service can scale and keep up with traffic increase, if you traffic increases at 50% in step or linear form every 5 mins.
 + ELB Pre-Warm
   + If your traffic increases faster than this, you need to contact AWS to pre-warm ELB nodes for your traffic needs.

+### Classic Load Balancer - Logging mechaism
++ It can be used to capture detailed information about requests sent to your load balancer.
++ There is no additional charge for access logs.
++ The logs are stored in S3.
++ Access logging is disabled by default.

+***
+## AWS ElastiCache
++ ElastiCache is available in two flavours: **Memcached** and **Redis**
++ ElastiCache currently allows access only from the EC2 network and cannot be accessed from outside networks like on-premises servers.

+***
+## AWS CloudTrail
+> + A trail can be applied to all regions or a single region
+>   + A trail that applies to all regions
+>     + When a trail is created that applies to all regions, CloudTrail creates the same trail in each region, records the log files in each region, and delivers the log files to the specified single S3 bucket (and optionally to the CloudWatch Logs log group)
+>     + Default setting when a trail is created using the CloudTrail console
+>     + A single SNS topic for notifications and CloudWatch Logs log group for events would suffice for all regions
+>     + Advantages
+>       + configuration settings for the trail apply consistently across all regions
+>       + manage trail configuration for all regions from one location.
+>       + immediately receive events from a new region
+>       + receive log files from all regions in a single S3 bucket and optionally in a CloudWatch Logs log group.
+>       + create trails in regions not used often to monitor for unusual activity
+>     + A trail that applies to one region
+>       + A S3 bucket can be specified that receives events only from that region and it can be in any region that you specify.
+>       +Additional individual trails created that apply to specific regions, those trails can deliver event logs to a single S3 bucket.